Brent Barry: 2022 Oregon Superintendent of the Year

 Brent Barry, Superintendent

 Hello, my name is Brent Barry and I am very excited to be starting my fifth year as Superintendent of this fantastic school district.
-This coming school year will mark my 18th year with Phoenix-Talent Schools.
+The 2021-22 school year marks my 18th year with Phoenix-Talent Schools.
 There is no question this particular beginning of the school year comes with some anxiety and uncertainty.
 With the pandemic and many of our students/families navigating through the devastation of the Almeda fire, we understand there are real emotions as we start this year.
 We are prepared to continue to provide the support necessary for academic success, as well as meeting the emotional health needs of our kids.
 I know and trust we can overcome the circumstances that we face today by supporting each other, having compassion for all and remaining focused on doing our part to minimize the impact of COVID-19.